Tick Paralysis Alert

-Unfortunately tick season is well and truly upon us again and we are treating many cases of tick paralysis in dogs and cats.
+As the weather is warming up, so is tick season and we have already treated many cases of tick paralysis in dogs and cats.

 Ixodes holocyclus is the official name of the paralysis tick which inhabits coastal bushland areas.
 This species of tick is only a problem in Australia – another deadly creature unique to down under!
 These ticks are most active in the warmer months especially after wet weather which initiates hatching of eggs in the environment and activity of the larval stages which feed on mammals.